bkamins/bkamins.github.io/_posts/2020-01-08-typestable.md

 ---
 layout: post
 title:  "Why DataFrame is not type stable and when it matters"
-date:   2020-12-24 06:51:35 +0200
+date:   2021-01-08 16:11:35 +0200
 categories: julialang
 ---

 # Introduction

-One of the most frequent performance issues with [DataFrames.jl][df] is that the `DataFrame` object is not type stable.
+One of the most frequent performance questions related to [DataFrames.jl][df] are caused by the fact that the `DataFrame` object is not type stable.
 [Here][so] is a recent question on Stack Overflow that originated from this issue.
 Experienced Julia users are aware of the trade-offs I discuss here, but they are often surprising for people starting to use DataFrames.jl.

-In this post I will want to cover the following issues: a) what does it actually mean that `DataFrame` is not type stable, b) what positive consequences it has,
-c) when type instability hits the user most and how to handle it.
+In this post I will want to cover the following issues: a) what does it mean that `DataFrame` is not type stable, b) what positive consequences it has, c) when type instability hits the user most and how to handle it.

 This post was written under Julia 1.5.3, DataFrames.jl 0.22.2, and Tables 1.2.2.